slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 <details>
 <summary>Note</summary>

-- Ignore this section for an Infrastructure PR<br><br>

-Others:
+Not affecting Infrastructure PRs.

-- Check the 'No Release Note' if PR deals with:
+- Either check the 'No Release Note' if PR deals with:
     - Ctb, Xilinx Ctb or developing detector
     - a linked PR already including release notes for this PR
-- Write release notes
+- Or write release notes

+Validation fails if all conditions are met:
+- It is a bug fix or feature PR type.
+- 'No release note' checkbox is not checked.
+- No release note found in this PR.
+- No release note found in linked PRs.
 </details>

 <!-- Selected: '[x]', Unselected: '[ ]' or Click when not in editing mode -->